 - If the two options are not available, pace yourself a little harder, especially at the point where current flows at its strongest.

-- Breathing is a challenge in swimming with huge waves, so time your breathing on top of them or during sighting.
-For choppy waters, it’s best to breathe at the spaces in between waves.
-Although, this skill is difficult to master as the situations vary all the time.
+- Breathing is a challenge when swimming with huge waves, so time your breathing on top of them or during sighting.
+For choppy waters, breathe at the spaces in between waves.
+That said, this is difficult to master as situations vary all the time.

 - For huge waves and choppy conditions, it’s better to swim beside the lane lines attached to the buoys.
 In case there are none, make sure that logistical references (e.g. tip of the mountain, tall trees, etc.) are within sight to keep you on course.
 Most of the time, at such conditions, buoys are not visible when you are in the water.